 Study – CAP7.1

 CAP7.1 is an inactive version of an existing anticancer agent called etoposide, which becomes active in the body via specific enzymes.
 It works by targeting an enzyme in the body called topoisomerase II, which cuts strands of DNA in the cancer cells and so stops them replicating.
 CAP7.1 is currently being investigated in a randomized, multicenter, proof-of-concept phase II study in adults with refractory biliary tract carcinomas.
 Clinical studies are conducted to ensure that a new drug is safe and effective before, if approval is granted, being available to a wider patient population.
+In the study, patients receive either CAP7.1 or the best supportive care according to the standard practice of each participating institution.
+When progressive disease is seen in the supportive care group, a change to the CAP7.1 study arm is possible.

 Primary efficacy of the study is defined as the disease control rate RECIST criteria: